NilaiVemula/retro-zoom-vandy-hacks-2020/README.md

    - marketed as an extension to zoom, but really its 3rd party application
    - "An interactive Zoom tool that promotes engagement and prevents Zoom fatigue"
  - Features:
+   - self monitor for productiveness (Carly - pipeline and coins)
+      - mario pipeline fills when you pay attention and are happy
+      - get coins each time pipeline is complete
+      - displayed through zoom camera
+      - reports send to db and displayed in ui
-   - popups
+   - popups (Shiv - daily limit and emotion summary)
-      - prompted by long periods of high sad, low joy emotions.
+      - prompted by long periods of high sad, low joy emotions (tracked in bg, not notified, presented in summary)
-      - prompted by eye tracker sensing long periods of wandering
+      - prompted by eye tracker sensing long periods of wandering (difficult to implement, perhaps not accurate indicator of productivity)
-      - prompted by time limit set to daily value
+      - prompted by time limit set to daily value (store value in file to track time during day, sound or popup)
-   - games
+   - games (Nilai - key presses) (Jack - game logic)
       - coin collect
         - move your head around to collect bags of coins.
         - coins explode in cool gravity fashion when collected